 Suspected CANcer (SCAN) Diangostic Pathway

-GPs in Oxfordshire are being encouraged to refer all patients aged 40 and over with vague symptoms to the SCAN Pathway if the GP thinks there is a chance they have cancer.
-These patients will quickly be given blood tests, a stool test, and a CT scan.
-Once the clinical team has the results of these tests, the patient will be referred either to a specialist clinic or on for more tests and discussions with a team of clinicians from a range of medical specialties.
+The SCAN Pathway was first made available in 2017 to all GPs in Oxfordshire as a route to refer patients aged 40 and over with non-specific symptoms if the GP thinks there is a chance they have cancer.
+Patients referred to the SCAN Pathway are given blood tests, a stool test (if one has not been done recently), and a CT scan within two week of their referral.
+Once the clinical team has the results of these tests, the patient is referred either back to their GP, to a specialist clinic, or on for more tests and discussions with a team of clinicians from a range of medical specialties.

-We will be testing whether people referred to the SCAN pathway are diagnosed more quickly and at an earlier disease stage than those with similar symptoms who follow the pathways that have been used up until the introduction of SCAN and comparing their long-term outcomes.
-As well as this we will be asking GPs and patients about their experience of the Pathway, and calculating whether the costs and benefits involved in the Pathway make it more or less cost effective than existing pathways.
+We are testing whether people referred to the SCAN Pathway are diagnosed more quickly and at an earlier cancer stage than those with similar symptoms who were not referred to SCAN and comparing their long-term outcomes.
+We will also be asking GPs and patients about their experience of the Pathway, and calculating whether the costs involved in the Pathway make it more or less cost effective than existing pathways.

 By the start of its 6th year, the SCAN Pathway had scanned almost 3,500 patients, providing us with high quality data on whether non-specific symptoms pathways are an effective way to diagnose patients with non-specific symptoms.
 Although analyses are still ongoing, initial results suggest the SCAN Pathway is effective at diagnosing cancer in these patients.
 The SCAN Pathway has provided some of the evidence used to justify making non-specific symptom pathways available more widely in the UK, giving patients living outside of Oxfordshire the chance to get their diagnosis more quickly.